Raymond Aron Center for Sociology and Politics (CESPRA)

 Russia, Caucasus and Central Europe Studies Visual Resources Center (CERCEC)

 Created in 1985 as a result of the initiative of Marc Ferro, EHESS Research Director and Head of the Research Group "History and Cinema".
 CERCEC's Visual Resources Center containing audiovisual and iconographic documents relating to Russia and the USSR is the only center of its kind in France.
-The Center provides access to researchers and students to visual materials such as films, programmes, documentaries, posters, photographs, etc., which are necessary to any research on Russia and the Soviet Union, the Center offers a centralised collection of different types of documents accessible through a range of media formats.
-The collection includes moving images (90%), comprising 3000 hours of video documentation, which is in the process of being transfered to DVD, and still images (10%).
+The Center provides access to researchers and students to visual materials such as films, programs, documentaries, posters, photographs, etc., which are necessary for any research on Russia and the Soviet Union.
+The Center offers a centralized collection of different types of documents accessible through a range of media formats.
+The collection includes moving images (90%), comprising 3000 hours of video documentation, which is in the process of being transferred to DVD, and still images (10%).

 Contact: Marie-Hélène Mandrillon